 He Whakaputanga - Declaration of Independence,1835

-In 1835 on October 28, 34 northern chiefs gathered right here at Waitangi in the home of James Busby, the British Resident.
-They were making their mark on history as they signed He Whakaputunga o te Rangatiratanga o Nu Tireni.
-In English it is known as the Declaration of Independence of the United Tribes of New Zealand and was recognised by King William IV.
-It declared New Zealand’s independence as a sovereign nation under the Māori chiefs.
+In 1835 on October 28, 34 Northern chiefs gathered at Waitangi at the home of James Busby, British Resident.
+They made their mark on history as they signed He Whakaputunga o te Rangatiratanga o Nu Tireni ( Declaration of Independence of the United Tribes of New Zealand).
+Recognised by King William IV, it declared New Zealand’s independence as a sovereign nation under the Māori chiefs.
 Signatures continued to be added until 1839, by which time it had 52 signatures.
 These included the signature of Te Wherowhero, the chief of Waikato who would later become the first Māori king.

 What was the significance of He Whakaputunga to the Treaty Of Waitangi?
-Because of it, the British felt that the Treaty of Waitangi was required to bring law and order.
+Because of it, the British felt that the Treaty of Waitangi was required to bring law and order as more and more settlers, mainly British, arrived.
 In the Declaration, the chiefs had agreed that in return for their protection of British subjects in their territory, King William would protect them against threats to their authority.
 Britain felt the Treaty would protect Māori as foreign interests continued to arrive, with the United States and France competing for influence in New Zealand, as well as private French and British companies planning settlements.
 It would also cement the special relationship between Māori and British, built up over decades of personal, political and economic ties between the two peoples.

 To tell the story of He Whakaputunga while standing in the house where those 34 rangatiratanga left their mark on history really brings events and people of that time to life for students on our education programmes.